News CNCnetPDM About us Support

 • If the machine shows a red icon, state disconnected and you get just output E = 0 the machine is not reachable at all.
 This has nothing to do with the Mitsubishi API, it’s a network issue, DNS Hostname or IP Address is wrong.

-• If the machine also shows a red icon, state disconnected but you just get output E = 1 the machine is reachable but the API does not respond to commands, check your Mitsubishi setup (melcfg.ini) and the parameters used in CNCnetPDM.ini (esp.
+• If the machine also shows a red icon, state disconnected but you just get output E = 1 the machine is reachable by 'Ping' but the API does not respond to commands, check your Mitsubishi setup (melcfg.ini) and the parameters used in CNCnetPDM.ini (esp.
 Port number).
 You can also use the tool MitsubishiM70M80.exe to check if the machine replies to commands.

 • If you do not get any of the preconfigured items please make sure that CollectOrders is set to 1 in section [General] of CNCnetPDM.ini.
 If you forced items to sections 2 or 3 set CollectQuality and CollectFeeder to 1.